DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2016-11-19-sparkfunthing_tutorial.md

 * Line 34-38: Keep updating the pressure and forward that to Blynk.
 This block is mandatory.
 * Line 40-46: Assign values to the global variables **pressure** and **tempf**, and forward these values to the virtual pins **0** and **1**.
+* **NOTE** If you see the error "the function (getPressure) isn't declared", move the *getPressure* block up above the *loop* block.

 ### Blynk setup
+To start

+* Create a Blynk account.
-In Blynk, create a new project and create the following
+* Create a new project in Blynk, and select the hardware model **SparkFun ESP8266 Thing**.
+* Get Auth Token, and type it into the Arduino Sketch code.

+Then in the project, create the following

 * A **button**: Set output of the button to "Digital - GP5", this particular pin correspond to the LED on the Thing board.
  If you look close enough, you can see "5" next to the LED on the board.